wowemulation-dev/wooly-beast/doc/PostgreSQLTestingPlan.md

 # PostgreSQL Implementation Testing Plan

-This document outlines a comprehensive testing plan to verify the PostgreSQL backend implementation is fully compatible with the MySQL implementation and has no SQL conversion issues or runtime issues.
+This document outlines a testing plan to verify the PostgreSQL backend implementation is compatible with the MySQL implementation and has no SQL conversion issues or runtime issues.

 ## Overview